cs3110/textbook/src/chapters/ds/amortized.md

   because they always have either 0 or 1 credit.

 - **Banker's method, batched queues:** When an element is added to the queue, save up 1 credit in its account.
-When the back must be reversed, use the credit in each element to pay for the cons onto the front.
-Since elements enter at the back and transition at most once to the front, every element will have 0 or 1 credits.
+When the inbox must be reversed, use the credit in each element to pay for the cons onto the outbox.
+Since elements enter at the inbox and transition at most once to the outbox, every element will have 0 or 1 credits.
 So the accounts never go negative.

 - **Physicist's method, hash tables:** At first, define the potential energy of the table to be the number of bindings inserted.
 That energy will therefore